ablestack/graphql-codegen-hasura/README.md

 GQLHelper.Fragments.Dog.insert({ apolloClient, dog: newDog);

 // ...
 ETC. All the methods follow a the same pattern, and all allow the standard ApolloClient options objects to be populated and passed through.
 ```

-All the generated methods are strongly typed counterparts for methods on the AplloGraphQL client (with some augmentations).
-See [ApolloGraphQL Documentation](https://www.apollographql.com/docs/react/) for specifics on the underlying operations.

 ## Apollo Version